IMPranshu/ai-threejs/README.md

 A ThreeJS powered 3D product website infused with the power of artificial intelligence! using CHATGPT.

+## Features

+- A 3D view of the T-Shirt.

+- Color Picker for choosing color & realtime view of the changing of colour.

+- File Upload functionality to use custom logo/design.

+- CHATGPT integration to run custom queries to make unique design

+- Download feature to export your unique design and share it with the world

 ## Technologies used

 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model